-The University of Missouri cooperated in this multi-state project following the protocol developed by a subcommittee from the workshop participants during the 2006-2007 season, the 2007-2008 season, the 2008-2009 season and the 2009-2010 season.
-Although the 2006-2007 season was not a severe year for Fusarium head blight in Missouri, data from the Missouri trial did indicate a significant difference in DON levels with varieties and with crop sequence.
-As expected more susceptible varieties tended to have higher levels of scabby kernels and higher DON levels than varieties with more resistance to FHB.
+The University of Missouri cooperated in this multi-state project following the protocol developed by a subcommittee from the workshop participants during the 2006-2007 through 2011-2012 seasons.
+Although levels of Fusarium head blight varied from season to season depending on environmental conditions, more susceptible varieties tended to have higher levels of scabby kernels and higher DON levels than varieties with more resistance to FHB.
 However, all varieties had lower DON levels when planted in soybean residue rather than corn residue.
-Fungicide application did not seem to have an impact on yield or DON level regardless of variety or crop sequence.
-The following three seasons were quite favorable for the development of FHB.
-Differences between crop sequences in both yield and DON levels were significant.
-Fungicide applications also improved yield under both crop sequences.
-The current proposal is for an additional year of the trial following the same protocol.
+Fungicide applications also improved yield under both crop sequences when disease pressure was high.